 National Mills Weekend takes place annually on the 2nd weekend of May.

-Refreshments using flour from the mill will be available
+Refreshments will be available, hopefully using flour from the mill.

 Entrance is free but a donation to Midlands Air Ambulance is appreciated

-We have now raised over £15,000 for Midlands Air Ambulance.
-Thank you!
+We have now raised over £16,000 for Midlands Air Ambulance.